nais/digdirator/cmd/pem2jwk/README.md

 Usage of ./bin/pem2jwk:
-      --cert-chain-path string   The certificate chain including the certificate itself, in PEM format. (default "chain.pem") --output string            Path to output the resulting JWK to. (default "public.jwk") --public-key-path string   The public key associated with the certificate, in PEM format. (default "publickey.pem")
+      --cert-chain-path string   The certificate chain including the certificate itself, in PEM format. (default "chain.pem") --output string            Path to output the resulting JWK to. (default "public.jwk") --public-key-path string   The PKIX public key associated with the certificate, in PEM format. (default "publickey.pem")
 ```